 Examples include missing images, brand names, customer ratings, shipping costs (for retailers) or amenities (for travel brands), etc.

-Example: A high-end pen is not just a piece of stationery but can also be sold as a corporate gift or branded merchandize.
+Example: A high-end pen is not just a piece of stationery but can also be sold as a corporate gift or branded merchandise.
 By including these keywords, you could substantially increase your product discoverability in search engines.
-A travel related situation might be to advertise a resort as accommodation or as an gift experience.
+A travel related example might be to advertise a resort as accommodation or as a gift experience.

 All feeds have to be customized according to the unique specifications of the individual export channel you want your retail or travel product offers to appear on.
-Not only does that mean completing all the essential fields (ideally including the optional fields), but you must also ensure that formatting adheres to the specifications.
+Not only does that mean completing all the essential fields (ideally including the optional fields as well), but you must also ensure that formatting adheres to the specifications.

-Example: While Google defines 16 data fields as mandatory, Facebook requires only 9 – the rest is optional.
-We list more differences between Google and Facebook feeds in this post.
+Example: While Google defines 16 data fields as mandatory, Facebook requires only 9 – the rest are optional.
+Find more differences between Google and Facebook feeds in this post.

 Ensuring your data feed adheres to all the above principles should help direct customers your way.
 But to really grab their attention, it must also be compelling.
 Invest time in your titles and descriptions, and deliver high-quality images.
 In retail, images should have a white background and clearly show the product from different angles.
 In travel, however, intense colors and emotional appeals generally have a greater impact.

 Some platforms, such as Facebook, allow you to get really creative.
-Here you should consider adding customer ratings and / or a promotional message on your dynamic images, or go one step further and replace the image with a product video.
-Read more on possibilities here.
+Here you should consider adding customer ratings and/or a promotional message on your dynamic images or go one step further and replace the image with a product video.
+Read more on customization possibilities here.

 If you have a large amount of data to deal with, editing and optimizing your feed is not an easy task.
-With the right feed management tool however, you can save a lot of time and get the best performance possible out of your product data.
+With the right feed management tool, however, you can save a lot of time and get the best performance possible out of your product data.
 Does your solution fit your needs?
-Read our post about 5 signs that you need a more advanced tool for managing your product feeds.

 Get our latest posts and learn more about how to increase online sales and visibility using extensive product data.
 Sign up for our monthly newsletter: